Compact Conformal Subgraphs: Modeling Conformal Compression

 \subsection{Distribution-free Variable-Context Setting}

 We adopt a split conformal approach~\cite{lei2013distribution,angelopoulos2021gentle} to guarantee marginal coverage without assumptions on the model distribution.
 Let $\mathcal{D}_{\text{cal}} = \{(A_t, B_t)\}_{t=1}^T$ denote the calibration data.
 For concreteness, we assume $(A_t,B_t)$ are paths in a road network, though this easily extends to other applications.
 Here $A_t$ is the model-predicted route and $B_t$ is the ground-truth route chosen by the user, given a context $Q_t$, comprising of a graph realization and a source-sink pair.
 Note that $Q_t$ can be different for different $t$.
 At test time, we observe the model output $A^*$.
-Given a marginal coverage guarantee $\phi \in [0,1]$, the goal is to output a set $S(A^*)$ such that $\mathbb{P}[B^* \in S(A^*)] \ge \phi$, where $B^*$ is the unknown ground truth.
-The probability is well-defined under an {\em exchangeability assumption} --- the samples $\{(A_t,B_t)\}_{t=1}^T$ and $(A^*,B^*)$ are realizations of exchangeable random variables, for instance, $i.i.d.$ samples from an unknown distribution.
+Given a marginal coverage guarantee $\phi \in [0,1]$, the goal is to output a set $S(A^*)$ such that $\mathbb{P}(B^* \in S(A^*)) \ge \phi$, where $B^*$ is the unknown ground truth.
+The probability is well-defined under an {\em exchangeability assumption} --- the samples $\{(A_t,B_t)\}_{t=1}^T$ and $(A^*,B^*)$ are realizations of exchangeable random variables, for instance, $i.i.d.$ samples from an unknown distribution.\footnote{To clarify, we are not assuming the nodes or edges of the graph are exchangeable.
+The assumption applies to the pairs of (model prediction, ground-truth trajectory) $(A_t, B_t)$.}

 \paragraph{Stage 1: Pre-Filtering.} This step mirrors classical distribution-free conformal prediction.
 We partition the set $\mathcal D_{\text{cal}}$ into two disjoint subsets, $\mathcal{D}_1$ and $\mathcal{D}_2$.
 Using $\mathcal{D}_1$, we calibrate the distance threshold.
 Let $f(A, B) \ge 0$ be a nonconformity score that measures how well a candidate route~$B$ aligns with the model prediction~$A$.
 Examples of distance functions include the number of edges on which $A$ and $B$ differ; the symmetric difference in total travel time or distance; or an embedding distance in some feature space.